By Catherine Hudgins

 Outdoors, Overnight and Otherwise

 Those who want to extend their outdoor adventure with an overnight stay will find plentiful opportunities to camp at parks located throughout the area.
 Many of the public outdoor venues that offer camping are managed by the Texas Parks and Wildlife Department.
+There are bound to be several such areas within an hour’s drive, regardless of where in the South Texas region you live.

-Thanks in large part to the need to control flooding along Texas river basins, boaters and water skiers will find the San Antonio metro area literally awash with great venues for water sports.
-Lake Placid, near Seguin, is available via a public ramp under Interstate Hwy 10, while Canyon Lake, located sixteen miles northwest of New Braunfels, has numerous access points for boats, as well as camping and picnicking facilities.
-Boating and fishing can also be enjoyed at Medina Lak just outside Helotes.
-City-owned parks in Castroville and Boerne offer fishing too.
+Closer to hand and therefore accessible for a day’s fun at a time, Lake Placid, near Seguin, can be accessed via a public ramp under Interstate Highway 10, while Canyon Lake, located sixteen miles northwest of New Braunfels, has numerous access points for boats, as well as camping and picnicking facilities.
+Boating and fishing can also be enjoyed at Medina Lake, just outside Helotes.
+City-owned parks in Castroville and Boerne offer fishing, too.
 (Be aware that state fishing regulations apply everywhere you wet a line.)

 Flora and Feathers